-Q6.
+Q4.
 How long will the CF-18s be operational?
 How do we ensure there is no capability gap?

 As part of the evaluation of options, National Defence is conducting a thorough examination of Canada's current fleet of CF-18s, including an assessment of its capability to contribute to operations for timeframes beyond 2020, and the cost of necessary upgrades to maintain safe and effective operations.

 Q2.
-Will the Panel be preparing a report?
+Did the Panel write a report?

 Q1.
 What is the purpose of the market analysis?

 The objective of the market analysis is to obtain information on capabilities, price, and potential industrial benefits directly from industry in support of the evaluation of available fighter aircraft.
 Anchored in the principles of openness, due diligence and third party oversight, the purpose of the market analysis is to provide companies with a full and fair opportunity to present information on their fighter aircraft to support the Government of Canada in making its decision on a path forward for replacing Canada's CF-18 fleet.

 With the information provided by companies, the Royal Canadian Air Force will assess each fighter aircraft against each of the missions outlined in the Canada First Defence Strategy.
 The market analysis will also take into consideration information available to the government, as well as knowledge and experience gained by the Royal Canadian Air Force during coalition operations and exercises with allies.

 Q2.
 How does the market analysis differ from a competition?